Admission Requirements (Pre-Licensure BSN)

 - A minimum of a 2.7 cumulative grade-point average in all college coursework is required at the time of application.

-- Starting with the Spring 2017 cohort, the Test of Essential Academic Skills V (TEAS V) score of 58.7% (ATI Academic Preparedness Category of Proficient) or above is required.
-TEAS V tests taken within the past 3 years from date of application will be valid.
+- Test of Essential Academic Skills (TEAS) score of 58.7% (ATI Academic Preparedness Category of Proficient) or above is required.
+TEAS tests taken within the past 3 years from date of application will be valid.
+Potential applicants may take the TEAS a total of 2 times per calendar year (January 1-December 31).

 - All nursing prerequisite courses must be completed with a grade of “C” or better.
 If not completed, courses must be planned for the upcoming semester to be eligible for consideration.
 All coursework (General Studies & Nursing prerequisites) must be completed prior to the beginning of the first semester of the nursing program.